soasada/popok/README.md

 ```java
 enableHttps(String keyStorePath)
 ```
-Enables HTTP support.
+Enables HTTPs support.
 You have to specify the keystore path inside the `resources` folder.

 ```java
 redirectToHttps(int statusCode)